“This is One Epic Vietnam Motorbike Itinerary”

 Hanoi is the capital city of Vietnam and the finishing point for many in their Vietnam motorbike itinerary.

 Home to 7.5 million people, Hanoi still feels like a large village rather than an industrialized city.
-Expect to see women pedaling around the street selling fruit, plenty of coffee stores and tiny chairs up side alleys offering hot Pho noodle soup.
+Expect to see women pedaling around the street selling fruit, plenty of coffee stores and tiny chairs down side alleys offering hot Pho noodle soup.

 Although we have reached the main city in the north of Vietnam, this ultimate Vietnam motorbike itinerary does not end here.
-From Hanoi you still have the option of traveling east to Halong Bay or north to the highlands on the China border.
+From Hanoi, you still have the option of traveling east to Halong Bay or north to the highlands on the China border.

 - Cat Ba Island – 3 nights